-However, the ruins of the castle remain on the underground floor, which is also a sightseeing attraction.
+However, the castle’s ruins remain on the underground floor, which is also a sightseeing attraction.

-Visitors can also climb the 106-meter tower that rises from Christiansborg Palace and is the tallest tower in Denmark, free of charge.
+Visitors can also climb the 106-meter tower that rises from Christiansborg Palace, the tallest building in Denmark, free of charge.

 The top of the tower, which opened to the public in 2014, offers a panoramic view of Copenhagen’s historic old cityscape and is famous as a great photo opportunity.

-Christiansborg Palace is a beautiful stone palace built in the 12th century during the Middle Ages in Europe.
+Christiansborg Palace is a beautiful stone palace built in Europe in the 12th century during the Middle Ages.

 More than 800 years after its construction, it remains one of Copenhagen’s most famous landmarks as an important institution in Danish politics and diplomacy.